 Your best bet would be to prepare your meals at home.
 This would give you complete control of all the ingredients that you’d add to your meals.
 You should also consider making the following changes in your lifestyle:

 The obvious alternative for this is consuming raw and unsalted nuts as snacks.
-You may buy raw peanuts and nuts and then roast them to make a healthy snack for yourself, or you may also have some popcorn in the evening.
-Having some dry fruits is an even better option.
+You may buy raw peanuts and nuts and then roast them with salt to make a healthy snack for yourself, or you may also have some salted popcorn in the evening.
+Munching some dry fruits is an even better option.

 If you are used to having a lot of salt in your food, focusing on getting rid of all the junk food in your pantry will help.
 You may also switch to a light salt or try adding your favorite spices to your food to add flavor.
 Make sure to avoid making drastic changes to your dietary patterns as this may make your new health choices less sustainable.

 If you are a qualified health professional, we recommend you check out this link to know how you can bring your new and existing clients onboard a secure platform and help them stay fit, even when you are on the move.
 All you would need is your smartphone to enjoy the following capabilities at your fingertips: